Skip to content

 How do I list available distributions that are not yet installed?

 You can view a list of all Linux distributions available for download from the Microsoft Store by running the command ‘wsl –online’ in your terminal.
-This command fetches the latest list of supported distributions, allowing you to choose the right one for your development needs.
+This command pulls the latest list of supported distributions, so you can pick the best one for your development needs.

 Can I list WSL distros from a non-admin terminal?